-The twelve month experience at Bradley Counseling Center includes direct service hours in the areas of individual, family, and group (when available) therapy.
-Clients come to the agency through a variety of referral sources including schools, court system, physicians, EAP providers, DCFS, and BCC Foster Care.
+The twelve-month experience at Bradley Counseling Center includes direct service hours in the areas of individual, family, and group (when available) therapy.
+Clients come to the agency through a variety of referral sources including schools, court system, physicians, EAP providers, DCFS, and insurance providers.
 The types of clients seen include children, adolescents, and adults who present with a wide range of psychological problems.
-The clients come from a variety of socioeconomic and ethnic backgrounds.
-Due to client availability, the outpatient assignment involves the extern having two evenings per week (typically 1pm-9pm), including one evening in a satellite office in Gurnee.
+Externs are assigned primarily to child and adolescent clients who have Medicaid insurance.
+Clients come from a variety of socioeconomic and ethnic backgrounds.
+Due to client availability, the outpatient assignment involves externs scheduling some evening hours after 5pm (the Outpatient program is open until 9pm).
 Each extern is assigned to one primary supervisor for the training year and receives one hour of individual supervision each week.
 The supervisor is responsible for working with the extern on all aspects of his/her casework, which includes clinical, ethical and legal issues, record keeping, and documentation.